-Renowned restaurateur Barbara Lynch’s French-Italian fine-dining restaurant Menton takes a well-deserved spot on this list.
-As the only Relais & Châteaux association restaurant in Boston, it offers an unparalleled tasting menu of hits such as raviolo al’ ouvo with leek, truffle, and lobster nage with the option for shaved truffle; foie gras torchon with milk, cherry, and oat; and an A5 wagyu supplement course with white asparagus and truffle jus.
-Menton goes above and beyond for private dining with a private room for 45 people with a dedicated kitchen and chef, or the chef’s table for 12 diners hidden inside the kitchen with a direct view of the action unfolding during service.
+Renowned restaurateur Barbara Lynch’s French Italian fine-dining restaurant, Menton, claims a well-deserved spot on this list.
+As the only Relais & Châteaux association restaurant in Boston, it offers an unparalleled tasting menu of hits such as pheasant with sunchokes; garlic-tinged lamb with brown butter; and foie gras torchon with crème fraîche, cherry, and fennel.
+Seasonal supplements include an A5 wagyu add-on or truffles shaved onto the spaghetti alla chitarra.
+Menton goes above and beyond for private dining with a special room for 45 people with a dedicated kitchen and chef; for a direct view of the action, the chef’s table for 12 diners is tucked inside the kitchen.

-Bringing flavors of the Mediterranean coast to the Boston waterfront, Committee reimagines the traditional ouzeri (a Greek tavern serving ouzo and mezze) with an elegant lounge, a chef’s counter, communal high-top tables, and an outdoor patio.
-The expansive restaurant can cater to any occasion with plenty of dining options to choose from.
-Larger groups can feast on the grilled meat platter with skewers, lamb chops, meatballs, sausages, and steak, all served with potatoes, spicy cheese dip, yogurt sauce, and pita bread, while the manti dumplings — filled with crab meat and cheese, drizzled with yogurt — are a great starter.
-As is the pastourmadopitakia, a cured beef-filled phyllo pastry with herbed cheese and sumac.
+Committee reimagines the traditional ouzeri, a Greek tavern serving ouzo and mezze.
+With an elegant lounge, a chef’s counter, communal high-top tables, and an outdoor patio, the restaurant brings Mediterranean coastal flavors to the Boston waterfront.
+Larger groups can feast on the grilled meat platter with skewers, lamb chops, and sausages, all served with potatoes, spicy cheese dip, yogurt sauce, and pita bread.
+The manti dumplings, filled with crab meat and cheese, drizzled with yogurt, are a great starter.
 The atmosphere is relaxed, and conversation flows over shareable plates paired with creative cocktails.

 o ya (Chinatown)

-o ya’s swoon-worthy $250-per-person omakase serves up 20 courses of nigiri, sashimi, and small plates ins in an experience worth splurging for.
-This is not your traditional, pared-down menu—inventive dishes at o ya come alive in the form of Kumamoto oysters with watermelon pearls and cucumber mignonette; kinmedai with ume, plum vinaigrette, and shiso; and hamachi with banana pepper mousse.
-The dimly lit space is small but refined, with the majority of diners choosing the omakase counter to watch the magic happen.
+o ya’s swoon-worthy, $250-per-person omakase menu serves up 20 courses of nigiri, sashimi, and small plates in an experience worth splurging for.
+This is not your traditional menu—inventive dishes at o ya surface in the form of Kumamoto oysters with watermelon pearls and cucumber mignonette; kinmedai (golden eye snapper) with ume, plum vinaigrette, and shiso; and hamachi with banana pepper mousse.
+The dimly lit space is small but refined, with most diners choosing a seat at the omakase counter to watch the magic happen.
 For a more casual, but equally special experience, opt for an evening at Hojoko, husband-wife owners Tim and Nancy Cushman’s other Boston restaurant.

 Select Oyster Bar (Back Bay)